Ob constituency

-The Ob constituency (No.182 (Note: Tomsk Rural constituency No.174 in 1993-1995)) is a Russian legislative constituency in Tomsk Oblast.
-The constituency covers southern half of Tomsk and sparsely populated eastern and central Tomsk Oblast, including oil-mining towns Kedrovy and Strezhevoy.
-After 2025 redistricting Tomsk Oblast is slated to lose one of its two constituencies, so Ob constituency is going to be dissolved and merged with Tomsk constituency.
+The Ob constituency (No.182 (Note: Tomsk Rural constituency No.174 in 1993-1995)) was a Russian legislative constituency in Tomsk Oblast in 1993–1995 and 2016–2026.
+The constituency covered southern half of Tomsk and sparsely populated western and central Tomsk Oblast, including oil-mining towns Kedrovy and Strezhevoy.
+After 2025 redistricting Tomsk Oblast lost one of its two constituencies, so Ob constituency was dissolved and merged with Tomsk constituency.

-The constituency has been represented since 2016 by United Russia deputy Tatyana Solomatina, Member of Legislative Duma of Tomsk Oblast and dermatologist.
+The constituency was last represented by United Russia deputy Tatyana Solomatina, Member of Legislative Duma of Tomsk Oblast and dermatologist.
+Solomatina sought re-election in 2026 in the Tomsk constituency but lost the primary to Tomsk Duma member Ilya Leontyev.